Training Outcomes Within Your Budget!

 A- Analyse

 Analysing is the next step.
-You can break down the possible causes of problems that you are dealing with using root cause analysis.
+You can break down the possible causes of problems that you are dealing with using Root Rause Analysis.
 This can help prevent the issue from happening again in the future.
 Sometimes, the root causes are unknown.
-In those cases, it is important to list out and prioritise the potential causes to tackle them efficiently.
+In those cases, it is important to list and prioritise the potential causes so as to tackle them efficiently.

 I- Improve